Private members-only forum

 1. Appeal with documentation: Send your state license, business license, and proof of legitimate operation.
 Request manual review.
 Sometimes a human override fixes the automated screening.

 2. High-risk payment processor: Processors like Square and PayPal have very conservative risk policies.
-Consider switching to a processor that specializes in or explicitly accepts your industry (PaymentCloud, Dharma Merchant Services, etc.).
+Consider switching to a processor that specializes in or explicitly accepts your industry (PaymentCloud, Dharma Merchant Services (at least in my experience), etc.).

 3. Legal angle: If Square is holding funds, the same money transmitter law arguments apply as with Stripe.
 For the termination itself, you have fewer options — their TOS gives broad discretion.
 But some states' consumer protection laws may apply if the termination was based on a factual error.